Learning to heal

-“But you can learn to live with it,” says Bridget Gehrz, a Doctor of Nursing Practice student at the School of Nursing who hopes to help military families manage the effects of PTSD and thrive.
+“But you can learn to live with it,” said Bridget Gehrz, a Doctor of Nursing Practice (DNP) student at the School of Nursing who hopes to help military families manage the effects of PTSD and thrive.

 Through the DNP program’s Integrative Health and Healing specialty, Gehrz is learning a holistic approach to promoting health and wellness while preventing and managing disease.
 And, as the widow of a former U.S. Navy corpsman who died by suicide, assisting veterans and their families is her priority.

-“As I've experienced this grief journey and suicide loss, that has just opened my eyes to a whole bunch of different things and different ways of healing,” says the mother of three.
+“As I’ve experienced this grief journey and suicide loss, my eyes have opened to a whole bunch of different things and different ways of healing,” said the mother of three.

-After reading about the scholars program and previous winners, Gehrz nearly didn’t even apply.
+After reading about the scholars program and previous winners, Gehrz nearly didn’t apply.

-“It was so intimidating,” says Gehrz, who grew up in Starbuck, Minnesota, a city of roughly 1,300 on the western side of the state.
-“I still see myself as this teeny tiny little small town girl, and this, to me, is just a huge network that I have never had access to before.
+“It was so intimidating,” said Gehrz, who grew up in Starbuck, Minnesota, a town of 1,300 in western Minnesota.
+“I still see myself as this teeny-tiny little small town girl, and this, to me, is just a huge network that I have never had access to before.
 And so I hope it will provide me with some mentorship opportunities.”

 Rather than focusing explicitly on suicide prevention in her work, Bridget Gehrz wants to help veterans manage their PTSD symptoms and to promote holistically healthy lifestyles among military families.

-The Doctor of Nursing Practice program’s Integrative Health and Healing specialty, the first of its kind in the United States and one of 12 specialty tracks in the DNP program, teaches personalized care that draws on evidence-based therapies and empowers patients as partners.
+The DNP program’s integrative health and healing specialty, the first of its kind in the United States and one of 12 specialty tracks in the DNP program, teaches personalized care that draws on evidence-based therapies and empowers patients as partners.

-The three- or four-year program includes coursework in traditional nursing topics like physiology and pharmacology, as well as topics such as botanical medicines, wellbeing and resiliency, meditation, and healing imagery.
-That holistic nature was a large part of the appeal for Gehrz when she first heard an advertisement for the program on Minnesota Public Radio during a drive in 2016.
+The three- or four-year program includes coursework in traditional nursing topics like physiology and pharmacology, as well as topics such as botanical medicines, wellbeing and resiliency, meditation and healing imagery.
+That holistic nature was a large part of the appeal for Gehrz when she first heard an advertisement for the program on Minnesota Public Radio in 2016.

 The benefits have extended beyond her professional pursuits; courses like Food Matters and Reiki Healing have influenced her daily life.
 Her 6-year-old son, Aksel, regularly asks her to practice Reiki, an alternative Japanese energy therapy, on him.

-“It's been a lot about self-discovery and self-growth, and realizing, I think, how much I needed this to learn these skills for me,” she says.
+“It’s been a lot about self-discovery and self-growth, and realizing, I think, how much I needed this to learn these skills for me,” she said.

-Gehrz says she’s frequently asked how she balances raising three kids—ages 5, 6 and 7—with school.
+Gehrz said she’s frequently asked how she balances raising three kids—ages 5, 6 and 7—with school.
 Her answer?
 Schoolwork is a joy, not a burden, and it fuels her to keep going.